 Do you remember the scene in movie Titanic (spoiler alert), where old Rose tosses the Heart of the Ocean necklace back into the ocean?
 As she does she audibly says “Ahh” in a sigh of relief as she got rid of it.
 You can see a clip of it here.

-This character had carried that necklace and all the mental and emotional baggage that came with it around with her for years.
+This character had carried that necklace and the mental and emotional baggage that came with it for years.
 You can hear and feel her relief as she tosses it back to the ocean.
 There are probably similar types of mental and emotional clutter clouding your brain.
 The best thing you can is let that mental clutter go.
 Say goodbye like Old Rose does and be done with it, but don’t wait as long as she does to do it!

 Clean Out Your Email and Paper Clutter

 These are two of the ways that we become mentally cluttered.
 If your email notifications are stretching into the thousands and the piles of paper in your home are swelling, you probably have mental clutter you didn’t even realize you had.
 In your mind, you are probably thinking that you need to clean out your email and the paper piles, but you are just so overwhelmed you don’t know where to start.
 If you find this is what is causing your mental clutter, check out the following links.